deeffest/Youtube-Music-Desktop-Player/README.md

 ## Start using
 1. Download and install `YTMDPlayer-Setup.exe` from the releases page: https://github.com/deeffest/Youtube-Music-Desktop-Player/releases
 2. Go to the directory of the installed application and run the `YTMDPlayer.exe` file

+> If you are using a project from source, remember to load [ffmpeg.exe](https://github.com/deeffest/Youtube-Music-Desktop-Player/releases/download/1.0/ffmpeg.exe) into the core folder before loading tracks/playlists.

 ## References:
 - **Qt:** https://www.qt.io/